ua-snap/sea-ice-atlas/README.md

 ...where 0 is the number corresponding to the associated process to restart.  ```forever list``` first if there are multiple processes running on this server to ensure you've got the right number.

+#### Database and data deployment

+Source data is provided in NetCDF format and needs to be turned into GeoTIFF and SQL rasters for MapServer and PostGIS, respectively.
+This is done with the ```etc/netcdf2raster.r``` script.

+To deploy data for this application, the steps are:

+ 1. Obtain the updated data file, and be aware that if the file has structural changes some coding may be needed to support it.
+ 1. Modify the ```etc/netcdf2raster.r``` script as required to change paths/configuration, then run the file and it will eventually emit ~1,968 GeoTIFFs as well as an SQL file.  (*Note*, there may be warnings when this script runs, but it should be OK.)
+ 1. Generate the mapfile: update the ```etc/mapfile-generator/generateMapfile.pl``` tile with the correct date span (near line 46).
+ 1. Move the mapfile and the GeoTIFFs up to the production mapserver.
+ 1. Move the tilecache configuration file up to the appropriate location on the production mapserver.
+ 1. Regenerate the tilecache.
+Delete all previous cache items, then run the ```etc/seedTilecache.sh``` script.
+ 1. Load the generated raster SQL file into PostGIS.
+It may be wise to do this with a new table, not reusing the previous one.
+ 1. Update configurations on the application as appropriate, and restart the app as outlined above.

+## Development

 ### Important files, locations

 For *GUI development*, here's how things roll: